Esther Davis

 Brief Life History of Esther

-When Esther Davis was born on 10 June 1749, in Holden, Worcester, Massachusetts, United States, her father, Israel Davis I, was 31 and her mother, Mary Hubbard, was 29.
+When Esther Davis was born on 10 June 1749, in Holden, Worcester, Massachusetts, United States, her father, Israel Davis I, was 31 and her mother, Mary Hubbard, was 28.
 She married Daniel Black on 24 February 1780, in Holden, Worcester, Massachusetts, United States.
-They were the parents of at least 2 sons.
 She lived in Rutland, Worcester, Massachusetts, United States in 1749.
 She died on 29 October 1829, in Holden, Worcester, Massachusetts, United States, at the age of 80.

 Photos and Memories (0)